POLYSTYRENE EPS GRAFIT 100mm

 What is the expected service life within an EWI render system?

 Within a correctly detailed render system with intact basecoat and finish, graphite EPS maintains its declared thermal performance throughout the EWI system's typical 30+ year design life.
-Periodic visual inspection of the render surface for impact damage and prompt repair of any breaches preserves long-term insulation performance.
+Periodic visual inspection of the render surface for impact damage, with prompt repair of any breaches, preserves long-term insulation performance.

 Is the 100 mm board suitable for buildings above 18 m?

-For residential buildings above 18 m, current Approved Document B guidance and Building Safety Act 2022 provisions typically call for non-combustible (Euroclass A2-s1,d0 or A1) insulation throughout the façade.
-Switch the specification to the mineral wool insulation range for these projects, subject to the project fire strategy.
+For residential buildings above 18 m, current Approved Document B guidance and Building Safety Act provisions typically call for non-combustible (Euroclass A2-s1,d0 or A1) insulation throughout the façade.
+Switch the specification to a mineral wool slab for these projects, subject to the project fire strategy and designer sign-off.

 You may also like